-Potatoes 1 Idaho carton prices are higher and again and we expect them to continue to rise.
-Most shippers are reporting less in storage than anticipated so they have to ration their product to avoid a gap.
-Stay ahead on Idaho spuds as they will continue to climb in the short term, in fact several Idaho packers have already finished packing for the season!
-Fewer supplies in both Washington and Colorado are only helping to push Idaho market higher.
+Potatoes Idaho carton prices are higher again and we expect them to continue to raise due to extremely limited storage supplies.
+Most shippers are reporting less in storage than anticipated and are rationing their product out to avoid a gap.
+Stay ahead on potatoes as they will continue to climb, in fact several Idaho packers have already finished packing for the season!
+Light supplies in both Washington and Colorado are only helping to push Idaho market higher.
 Idaho's quality is still mostly good but some lots have hollow-heart and internal black spotting.
-Washington is also mostly higher on all sizes due to lighter supplies.
-The smaller shippers in Washington have finished packing for the season.
-The larger packers expect to have storage potatoes into July.
-Colorado is higher again on all sizes due to lighter supplies.
-Their smaller shippers have also finished packing for the season.
+Washington is also mostly higher on all sizes due to light supplies.
+The smaller shippers in Washington have also finished.
+The larger packers expect to have storage supplies into July.
+Colorado is higher again on all sizes due to light supplies.
+Their smaller shippers have also finished.
 California russets are still available and are peaking on 80 counts and larger.
+Most packers are higher this week on all sizes due to strong demand.
 California's russet quality is excellent.
 Bakersfield colored potatoes is still available but most packers are splitting packing time with russets so the availability is still lower than we'd like.
+They will also finish this week or next.
 Bakersfield is light on golds right now.
-Arizona continues to pack good quality reds and golds.
-They will be packing for the next week approximately.
+Arizona continues to pack good quality reds and golds but they are almost finished for the season.
+Stockton will begin packing this weekend and will start shipping all colors next week.

-Tomatoes Eastern South Carolina and Arkansas are supplying the bulk of the Eastern volume with the last of the fruit out of the Quincy season still rickling in this week.
+Tomatoes Eastern South Carolina and Arkansas are supplying the bulk of the Eastern volume with the last of the fruit out of the Quincy season still trickling in this week.
 The eastern shore will start about the second week in July but there is as much as 30 percent less acreage planted this year and Tennessee has been delayed by more than a month due to the heavy hail they experience earlier.
 Supplies out of the east should begin to lighten up around late June, early July when most of the demand will turn to the California fruit.
 The same holds true for Romas.
 Grapes and Cherries, however, will trend upward in supplies in the coming weeks as the Carolinas, Virginia and Arkansas will all be in production and South Georgia will be at the tail end of their production.
 Western \checkmark With the late start and current warm temps, supplies should be plentiful through July.
 Less acreage has been planted for vine ripe fruit this year, creating a snug market through July on both coasts.
 The West will continue to control the Roma market through the next several weeks, as they have increased their plantings this year while the East has either decreased theirs or been delayed by as much as 6 weeks.
 July will see the first of the California Romas with Mexico filling in during the meantime.
 Grapes and Cherries are suffering the same slow start in California with McAllen, Texas filling in with greenhouse fruit for another week or so.
 The East will control this market through July.